wellinthatcase/lively/README.md

 - In the editor, the first line of the RTB word-wraps prematurely.
 - In the Markdown WebBrowser, the hidden scrollbar prevents scrollbar functionality unless you select text and drag the mouse down.
 - The Markdown WebBrowser has no style.
+- When the main text editor isn't in focus, CTRL+P invokes the print windows procedure.
+    - As a workaround, under the browser, there's a tiny black bar you can click to re-focus the main text editor.
+This regains intended CTRL+P functionality.

 # Other
 - If Lively is fully protected by copyright, how come it's open source?